 More information about cued speech.

 Manually Coded English is a way of expressing the English language on the hands.
 Signs are used in combination with spoken English.
-Some families use a manual code of English as a tool for learning English grammar and beginning to read.
-For long and complicated ideas, MCE is not always the best way to communicate visually; however, many hearing, English speaking parents use MCE with their babies.
+Some families use a manual code of English as a tool for their children to learn English grammar.
+Some examples of MCE are Signing Exact English and Signed English.
+For more information, visit:

 American Sign Language is the predominant sign language of the Deaf Community in the United States.
 Any idea that can be expressed in English can be completely expressed visually in ASL.
 Parents who want to learn ASL benefit from meeting and interacting with people who are fluent in ASL.
 To learn ASL efficiently, babies will benefit from access deaf adults who are fluent in ASL.
 Bilingual-bicultural approaches include an emphasis on ASL, learning English, and learning about Deaf cultural traditions and perspectives.